Astrosp/Awesome-OSINT-For-Everything/README.md

 ## AI
 AI tools/Site
+- [anonchatgpt](https://anonchatgpt.com) - AnonChatGPT is a ChatGPT client that provides a convenient way to interact with ChatGPT without needing an account or disclosing any personal information.
+Unlike other chatbot platforms, AnonChatGPT doesn't require users to create an account, making it completely anonymous and free to use for anyone.
 - [ai-toolkit](https://huggingface.co/spaces/JournalistsonHF/ai-toolkit) - The Essential AI Toolkit for Journalists and Content Creators, All the tools listed here are free to use and open-source!
 - [Decktopus](https://www.decktopus.com/) - Create beautiful & professional presentations in just minutes.
 - [Monica](https://monica.im/) - Monica is a ChatGPT copilot in Chrome, who can help you: Summarize articles, Translate text, Define words